 An orthopedic disorder is any abnormality or deformity of the skeleton and the structures that support the skeleton.
 Congenital disorders are present from birth, and hereditary disorders are transmitted from parents to their children through the genes.
 There are many different types of congenital and hereditary orthopedic disorders, and in most cases, children respond very well to treatment.

 Children’s Health℠ offers exceptional care for these and other orthopedic disorders.
-In 2014, U.S. News & World Report ranked ours the No. 5 pediatric orthopedic program in the United States.
 The department is also consistently ranked as one of the Top 10 of its kind in the nation by Parents magazine.
 The orthopedic service is provided by Children’s Health and Texas Scottish Rite Hospital for Children through UT Southwestern Medical Center at Dallas.

 Our physicians are also faculty members of the orthopedic department at UT Southwestern, where they have access to and participate in research that is instrumental in developing treatments, therapies and a greater understanding of pediatric orthopedic diseases.